Azure/portaldocs/portal-sdk/generated/top-telemetry-alerting.md

 <a name="performance-how-often-do-they-run"></a>
 ### How often do they run

-Currently performance alerts run every 10 minutes assessing the previous 90 minute of data.
+Currently performance alerts run every 10 minutes assessing the previous 90 minutes of data.

 <a name="availability"></a>
 ## Availability